 SPRING/EARLY SUMMER May 14th through August 20th

 this all depends on how mother nature so please keep this in mind.

 Each week you will receive 5-10 different varieties of vegetables.
 Depending on the share size will determine the weight amount you’ll receive.
 A typical full share ranges from 8-10 lbs. and a half share would be 4-6 lbs.
 You will experience a variety of vegetables that changes with the seasons.

-We will be providing shares available to families that have immediate members whom suffer from particular life challenges as well as those living on or below poverty level income.
-Offering a sliding scale to those families that qualify based on income.
+One of our goals is to provide our CSA shares to families that have immediate members whom suffer from particular life challenges as well as those living on or below poverty level income.
+By offering a discount to those families that qualify based on income.
 Not to forget the general public, without you we wouldn’t be able to do this!

 The farm will be for educational and therapeutic purposes for our visitors, a source of healing and nourishing foods and herbs, and also as a funding stream through the sale of produce and cottage-industry products at local markets and restaurants along with educational workshops.